GarrettMerz/Projects/README.md

 https://s3.amazonaws.com/fieldguide-fgvc2019/testing.tar
 each of which contains an image of a butterfly or moth that is 600 px in its largest dimension.

 Currently, I have produced a (very slim) ResNet which runs using Keras/ Tensorflow 2.5 / Cuda 11 on my laptop RTX 2060 gpu.
-Eventually, I'd like to get this running on Google CoLab so I can explore adding more filters.
+Eventually, I'd like to get this running on Google CoLab so I can make it bigger (and train faster).
+Performance on this isn't stellar, but it's a functional ResNet model!

 #Mushrooms
 This the Kaggle "Mushroom Identification" fieldguide challenge: